Council of State (Ghana): Membership

+Every four years, the Electoral Commission of Ghana organises elections to fill the elected positions.
+There is an Electoral College formed in every region to elect their representative.
+The College is made up of two representatives nominated by each District Assembly.
+Any registered voter who is a citizen of Ghana is qualified to stand for election.
+Nominations for each person must be proposed and seconded by two registered voters from the region and be supported by a further twenty voters from the region.
+The voting by the Electoral College is usually held at the Regional Capital.

 Meetings

 The council is required to meet four times a year.
 It can also meet if requested by the President of Ghana, the Parliament of Ghana or by at least five sitting members of the council.
 There should be more than half the members of the Council at a meeting to form a quorum.
 Decisions of the council are valid if voted for by the majority of members present at the meeting.
 The Council regulates its own procedures subject to the provisions of the Ghana Constitution.